Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 - Enterprise: Custom, including single-tenant and dedicated cloud options

 The two models optimize for different growth patterns.
 Per-account pricing is predictable when you have a small number of customers using integrations heavily.
 Usage-based pricing scales better when you have many customers with moderate use, when you support a free tier, or when integrations are broadly adopted across your customer base.
+The one workload it doesn't suit is genuinely heavy, repeated reads — which is why Unified.to's own documentation recommends synchronizing that data to your database via Database Sync for query-heavy workloads, reserving live API calls for the data that has to be current.
 For a deeper breakdown of how each model behaves at scale, see Usage-Based vs Per-Connection Pricing for Integrations.

 What features are available on each Merge plan?